Macroz/crt/README.md

 Idea
 ------

-I'm trying to create a simple tool for the most basic Clojure refactorings, such as rename, extract function and move, as as portable Clojure code.
+I'm trying to create a simple tool for the most basic Clojure refactorings, such as rename, extract function and move, as portable Clojure code.
 Also there will be various useful visualizations for your Clojure project structure.

 Usage
 -------